MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/authenticate-channel-users.md

   - "dyn365-developer"
 ---

-# Authenticate channel users to log in to the channel
+# Authenticate channel users to log in to the channel in CIF v1.0

 [!INCLUDE[token-authenticate-channel-users](shared/token-authenticate-channel-users.md)]